Please read this entire document carefully before beginning your exam!

 This subsection of the exam guide documents what you should do in case you are unable to complete your exam due to severe external factors.
 Please make sure to read and understand it carefully.

-The exam lab is a dedicated environment with no students connected other than yourself.
+The exam lab is a dedicated environment with no learners connected other than yourself.
 The total allotted time of 47 hours and 45 minutes does take life and its situations into consideration:

 - You are expected to take rest breaks, eat, drink and sleep